Lawrence Wong

 Wong was the co-chair of a multi-ministerial committee set up by the government in January 2020 to manage the COVID-19 pandemic.
-As Minister for Finance, he has overseen the gradual increase in Goods and Services Tax (GST) which Lee's government has advocated for – 8% in 2023 and 9% in 2024, up from 7% which had been set since 2007.
+As minister for finance, he has overseen the gradual increase in Goods and Services Tax (GST) which Lee's government has advocated – 8% in 2023 and 9% in 2024, up from 7% which had been set since 2007.
 In April 2022, he was chosen as the leader of the PAP's fourth generation team, placing him in line as Lee's apparent successor.
-Wong assumed the office of Deputy Prime Minister of Singapore on 13 June 2022, serving alongside Heng Swee Keat.
-On 26 November 2022, Wong was appointed to the newly created position of Deputy Secretary-General of the PAP.
+Wong assumed the office of deputy prime minister in June 2022, serving alongside Heng Swee Keat.
+On 26 November 2022, Wong was appointed to the newly created position of deputy secretary-general of the PAP.

-Wong was previously Chairman of the Monetary Authority of Singapore (MAS) from 2023 to 2024 as well as Deputy Chairman between 2021 and 2023.
-He assumed Chairmanship of the Investment Strategies Committee of GIC from 7 July 2023 while he assumed Chairmanship of the International Advisory Council (IAC) of the Economic Development Board (EDB) from 8 July 2023 until his subsequent relinquishment to Gan Kim Yong on 1 June 2024.
-Wong was also appointed Deputy Chairman of GIC's Board of Directors on 1 October 2023.
-On 15 May 2024, Wong was sworn in as prime minister of Singapore, becoming the first prime minister born after the establishment of modern-day Singapore.
-On 4 December 2024, he was elected as the Secretary-General of People's Action Party.
+Wong was previously chairman of the Monetary Authority of Singapore (MAS) from 2023 to 2024 as well as deputy chairman between 2021 and 2023.
+He assumed chairmanship of the Investment Strategies Committee of GIC from 7 July 2023 while he assumed chairmanship of the International Advisory Council (IAC) of the Economic Development Board (EDB) from 8 July 2023 until his subsequent relinquishment to Gan Kim Yong on 1 June 2024.
+Wong was also appointed deputy chairman of GIC's board of directors on 1 October 2023.
+On 15 May 2024, Wong succeeded Lee as prime minister, becoming the first prime minister born after the establishment of modern-day Singapore.
+On 4 December 2024, he was elected as the secretary-general of the PAP.
 He led the PAP to victory with an increased share of the vote in the 2025 general election.
 As prime minister, Wong is the highest-paid head of government in the world.

 Early life and education

-Wong was born to a Hainanese family on 18 December 1972, in the eastern part of Singapore.
+Wong was born to a Hainanese Chinese family on 18 December 1972, in the eastern part of Singapore.
 Growing up, Wong and his family lived in a public Housing and Development Board (HDB) flat in Marine Parade.
-Wong's father, who was born in Hainan and later moved to Malaya and finally to Singapore, had worked as a sales executive while his mother was a teacher at his primary school.
+Wong's father, who was born in Hainan and later moved to Malaya and finally to Singapore, had worked as a sales executive, while his mother was a teacher at his primary school.
 As a child, his father gave him a guitar, and he developed a love for music.
+His father died in August 2021.

-Wong attended Haig Boys' Primary School, Tanjong Katong Technical School (now Tanjong Katong Secondary and Primary Schools), and Victoria Junior College before going to university in the United States.
-Wong received a Bachelor's of Science with a major in economics from the University of Wisconsin–Madison in 1994 and a Master's of Arts in applied economics from the University of Michigan in 1995 under the Public Service Commission scholarship.
+Wong attended Haig Boys' Primary School, Tanjong Katong Technical School (now Tanjong Katong Secondary and Primary Schools), and Victoria Junior College before attending university in the United States.
+Wong received a Bachelor's of Science with a major in economics from the University of Wisconsin–Madison in 1994 and a Master's of Arts in applied economics from the University of Michigan in 1995, under the Public Service Commission scholarship.
 He also received a Master's in Public Administration from Harvard University in 2004.